veronicasamonte/veronicasamonte.github.io/README.md

 ## Overview
 This project focuses on identifying **high-value customers** using data mining techniques, with the goal of **maximizing business profitability rather than prediction accuracy alone**.
 Instead of treating all classification errors equally, the analysis incorporates a **profit matrix** to reflect the real financial impact of customer targeting decisions.

+Classification models including **decision trees, XGBoost, and Neural Networks**, were used to analyze over 30 variables and predict if a client was high value or not.

 ## Business Problem
 Many customer classification models optimize for accuracy, but in practice:
 - Some misclassifications are far more costly than others